bbauska/meta-html-css-in-depth/index-2.md

 **iFrame sandbox cheat sheet**

-The **\<iframe\>** is the inline frame element that embeds an HTML page into another page.
+The **&lt;iframe&gt;** is the inline frame element that embeds an HTML page into another page.
 Apart from the global attributes, which can be a part of the **iframe** , major element-specific attributes are listed below.

 ## allow